 - Dry, flaky skin

-if you suffering from mold allergies give our dallas mold remediation experts a call and we will head your way to check your home for mold at the same day!
+if you suffering from mold allergies give our Dallas mold remediation experts a call and we will head your way to check your home for mold on the same day!

 How Are Mold Allergies And Exposure Identified?

-A medical professional may diagnose a mold allergy based upon an individual’s symptoms as well as their medical as well as family histories.
+A medical professional may diagnose a mold allergy based on an individual’s symptoms as well as their medical as well as family histories.
 They might also do tests, including:

 - a skin prick test, to look for responses to usual allergens

 - blood tests, to gauge the immune system’s response to mold, and to look for hatreds details kinds of mold

 To diagnose a systemic fungal infection in somebody with a damaged immune system, a medical professional may take a blood example.
 In many cases, more screening might be needed.

 Treatment for a mold allergy resembles therapy for other types of breathed-in allergies.
 Choices include:

 - a nasal rinse, to flush mold spores out of the nose